- Last updated:

 Council supports the practice of procuring 'Welcome to Country' from and acknowledging the Traditional Owners of the Sunshine Coast; the Kabi Kabi people and the Jinibara people.
 The Queensland Government provides a description of the Welcome to Country and Acknowledgement of Traditional Owner protocols.

-For information about suppliers of 'Welcome to Country' please contact council’s RAP Officer.
+For information about suppliers of 'Welcome to Country' please contact council’s First Nations Team.

-Sunshine Coast Council recognises Aboriginal and Torres Strait Islander dates of significance.
-For a comprehensive list, visit the Anti-discrimination Commission of Queensland’s Calendar of events of importance to Aboriginal and Torres Strait Islander people.
+Sunshine Coast Council recognises dates of significance to First Nations people.
+For a comprehensive list, visit the Queensland Human Rights Commission Calendar of events of importance to First Nations people.